frasermarlow/singer-getting-started/README.md

 ### Setting up an EC2 instance:

 * Head over to the AWS management console ( https://aws.amazon.com/console/ ) and create a free AWS account or log in if you have one already.
-You will need a credit card for this, but Amazon will confirm “We use your payment information to verify your identity and only for usage in excess of the AWS Free Tier Limits.
-We will not charge you for usage below the AWS Free Tier Limits.” – this demo should not incur any charges on your credit card.
+You will need a credit card for this, but Amazon will confirm “_We use your payment information to verify your identity and only for usage in excess of the AWS Free Tier Limits.
+We will not charge you for usage below the AWS Free Tier Limits._” – this demo should not incur any charges on your credit card.
 * Enter a cellphone number for identification purposes.
 * Select the ‘free tier’ account
 * You will be limited to very small virtual machines.
 Not to worry, Singer will run just fine, if not a bit slowly, on these ‘_micro_’ instances.